 Earlier this year, I had read and enjoyed Marion Meade's biography of Buster Keaton.
 And so, I figured I would give her new book a try.
 I just finished reading Bobbed Hair and Bathtub Gin: Writers Running Wild in the Twenties, Meade's group portrait of four Jazz Age writers - Dorothy Parker, Zelda Fitzgerald, Edna St. Vincent Millay, and Edna Ferber.
 I liked this book a good deal, though at times, I found the interwoven stories of the four writer's loves, lives, and literary endeavors a little jumbled.

-A cinephilac blog about an actress, silent film, and the Jazz Age; with occasional posts
+A cinephilac blog about an actress, silent film, and the Jazz Age, with occasional posts

-delving into books, music, art, and history written by Thomas Gladysz, Director of the LBS.
+about related books, music, art, and history written by Thomas Gladysz.
+Visit the

 Thursday, July 1, 2004